 As you’ve seen from the examples, hybrid applications have simple functionality and aren’t the best fit for global brands, who mostly opt for native app development.
 However, going hybrid is a very smart choice if the planned app is simple.

 Your third option is choosing a near-native technology – React Native, Flutter, or Xamarin.
 These tools help to build a shared code base but guarantee much more stable and high-quality performance, which makes them a great fit for more complex applications.
-Twitter, Walmart, and Instagram are some examples of near-native applications.
-Further, we will dwell on their functionalities.
+Walmart, Instagram, and Twitter are some of the near-native application examples.

-Walmart is a well-known corporation headquartered in the USA that manages a chain of grocery stores around many countries in the world.
-To be more competitive among their rivals and keep up with the latest tech trends, the company created a feature-rich hybrid app for their clients.
-For instance, clients can find a complete list of the available products, their description and price.
+Headquartered in the USA, Walmart is a well-known corporation that manages a chain of grocery stores around many countries in the world.
+To be more competitive among their rivals and keep up with the latest tech trends, the company created a feature-rich near-native app for their clients, reaching the users with iPhones and Android-powered phones at the same time.

 Why You Should Choose SaM Solutions for Cross-platform or Native App Development